Illustrations in this collection have been taken from or adapted from the sources listed below.

 A Glossary of Terms Used in Heraldry

-By James Parker, with contributions by Henry Gough, 1894.
 Based on the book published by his father, J. H. Parker, in 1847.
-Some illustrations by his daughter, Irene Parker (later Irene Hore).

-Archived at https://archive.org/details/aglossarytermsu08parkgoog and https://play.google.com/books/reader?id=luMMAAAAYAAJ and https://www.heraldsnet.org/saitou/parker/index.htm
+Archived at https://archive.org/details/aglossarytermsu08parkgoog

-Some Feudal Coats Of Arms
+Some Feudal Coats of Arms

-Subtitle: And others, illustrated with 2,000 zinco etchings from the Bayear tapestry, Greek vases, seals, tiles, effigies, brasses and heraldic rolls.
+Subtitle: And others, illustrated with 2,000 zinco etchings from the

 By Joseph Foster, 1902.
 Illustrator unknown.